Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/README.md

 ## Why Linux is important

 Most of the tools that you are going to learn in these labs live on top of Linux.
 It's important to know basic commands because they bleed over into the commands you will need to know to use these "additional" tools.
 Also from an automation standpoint it is easy to pick up bash scripting if you already know some bash commands.
-In theory you are just adding some computer science conecpts on top of these shell commands in order to automate certain tasks.
+In theory you are just adding some computer science concepts on top of these shell commands in order to automate certain tasks.

-If you are going the DevOps route automating various process will be a part of your job.
-Although Bash scripting isn't an OOP (Object-oriented programming languge) it is still useful and powerful when it comes to automating in Linux/Unix.
+If you are going the DevOps route, automating various processes will be a part of your job.
+Although Bash scripting isn't an OOP (Object-oriented programming language) it is still useful and powerful when it comes to automating in Linux/Unix.

 ## Setting up your machine 🖥

 For these labs we will be using Ubuntu which is a Debian flavor of Linux (using an EC2 on AWS).

-If you don't have access to a command line system (mac) the eaisest way to get started is:
+If you don't have access to a command line system (mac) the easiest way to get started is:

 🔥Windows - Install Ubuntu [WSL]